sidneykung/twitter_hate_speech_detection/README.md

 **The final model's performance is indicative of the two major roadblocks of the project:**
 1. The massive class imbalance of the dataset
-2. The model's inability to identify what constitutes as hate speech
+2. The model's inability to "understand" the nuances of hate speech

 The issue of class imbalance is manageable with preprocessing techniques and oversampling/undersampling techniques.
 However, identifying hate speech is an overall problem that many major tech companies like Twitter, Facebook and Instagram are still struggling with.